Menominee Indian Reservation: Lumber

 The Menominee Indian Reservation contains a large forest that has been managed by the Menominee Tribe for over 150 years.
 About 15 million board feet are harvested from the forest every year.
 This forestry work has been recognized by the United Nations.
 Wood from the forest has gone to such places as the Milwaukee Bucks arena, Fiserv Forum.
 The types of trees harvested at the Menominee Indian Reservation include white ash, bigtooth aspen, quaking aspen, basswood, beech, eastern hemlock, eastern white pine, hard maple, pin oak, red oak, red pine, soft maple, and yellow birch.

 Cannabis

 In August 2015 the Menominee Indian Reservation held advisory referendums on proposed measures to legalize medical and recreational cannabis.
 Both passed.
 They are sovereign on their reservation.

 In October 2015, Drug Enforcement Administration (DEA) agents raided the reservation, taking or destroying 30,000 plants.
 The Menominee said these were industrial hemp plants, the cultivation of which was authorized by federal law.
 The DEA contends it was marijuana.

 Bison

 A bison herd was put on 66 acres which was once a non-tribal farm.
 A restoration process will include prescribed burning to bring back native grass for the bison to feed on.
 A youth program has been developed around the culture of this sacred and once essential animal.

+Food sovereignty

+In October 2021, a USDA pilot project called the Food Distribution Program on Indian Reservations (FDPIR) Self-Determination Demonstration Project began.

+As part of the pilot, a joint project with the Oneida Nation of Wisconsin, the Menominee are using federal dollars to buy food produced on the reservation, including apples, buffalo meat, beef, wild rice, and fish, and distributing it for free to low-income members of its tribe.